 Christmas morning is always hectic.
 Everyone is excited to open presents and sometimes breakfast is forgotten until it's lunchtime!
 This hearty make-ahead casserole is the perfect solution.
 Mix it up the night before and pop it in the oven right when you get up.
 It bakes while the stockings and presents are opened and is ready to devour after the entire family has worked up an appetite.
+This recipe is also perfect for brunch.

 Ham, bacon, and tater tots are the star of this casserole, but it is also dotted with red and green bell peppers that give it that Christmasy vibe.
 You can easily sub the tater tots with shredded hash browns and feel free to use cooked breakfast sausage instead of the ham and bacon.
 Or, be a little wild and try all three!